 By Orlando Divorce and Relocation Attorney Eduardo Mejias

 Practicing Exclusively Family Law Since 2011

 Custodial parents planning to move more than fifty miles from where they live with their children must file a notice of relocation with their county's family court.
 The non-custodial parents can also file with the court a written objection to their children's relocation within thirty days of being served the notice.
 See also: Divorced Parents Relocation Conflicts.

 Within Florida family law, cases of relocation of divorced parents with their children present the biggest gap between public perception and the controlling statute.
-This lack of knowledge stems from the recency of new statutory enactments dealing with the relocation of the parent with the children to a new town, state or country.
+This gap stems from the recency of the new statutory enactments dealing with the relocation of the parent with the children to a new town, state or country.

 Many of my divorced clients know some of the fundamental concepts of divorce, alimony, child support and child custody.
 But they admit ignorance when they ask me about the possibility of relocating with their children.
 I then give them my divorce attorney “lecture” about Section 61.13001, Florida Statutes, which governs the relocation of divorced parents.
-To the readers of this blog I offer this list of three things to do and three things not to do.
+To the readers I offer this list of three things to do and three things not to do.

-As your divorce attorney, on relocation, I urge you to follow these rules for custodial divorced parents relocation:
+As your divorce attorney, I urge you to follow these rules for custodial divorced parents relocation:

 Do Prepare This For the Family Court

 (1) The Benefits of a New Job

 Perform a cost-benefit analysis of your proposed relocation.
 If a new job awaits you at your desired destination, obtain a precise income figure.
 Section 61.13001(7)(e) and (g) and list the economic and employment benefits of the proposed move as factors that the trial court must consider.
 Furthermore, if you or your current spouse are starting a job in the new town, a job offer must be reduced to writing, and included in the petition for relocation.
 Section 61.13001, Florida Statutes.

 (2) Prepare a New Time Sharing Plan